mw55309/MAGCloudCosts/README.md

 * 1 vCPU
 * 5.5Gb RAM
 * "Allow full access to all Cloud APIs"
+* Allow http and https traffic
+* Use default service account

 ### 2 download and install conda